JersyFernandesJF/desafio_foco_creativo/foco_creativo_web/README.md

 npm install

-### Passo 2: Inicializar o Backend
+### Step 2: Initialize the Backend

-Certifique-se de que o backend está rodando e acessível antes de iniciar a aplicação.
+Ensure that the backend is running and accessible before starting the application.

-### Passo 3: Executar a Aplicação
+### Step 3: Run the Application

-Para rodar a aplicação Next.js, utilize o comando abaixo:
+To run the Next.js application, use the following command:

 bash
 # Com Yarn